1970s in Latin music

 This article includes an overview of the major events and trends in Latin music in the 1970s, namely in Ibero-America (including Spain and Portugal).
-This includes recordings, festivals, award ceremonies, births and deaths of Latin music artists, and the advancement and adjournment of the genre from 1970 to 1979.
+This includes recordings, festivals, award ceremonies, births and deaths of Latin music artists, and the rise and fall of various subgenres in Latin music from 1970 to 1979.

 Overview

 By 1975, music market analysts predicted an 8 to 10% growth of Latin music internationally.
 This growth also expanded into the United States which led to record labels of promoting Latin artists in the country.
 According to Billboard's Marv Fisher, " international labels are increasingly involved throughout Latin America".

 Latin pop

 Latin America went through the balada craze with balladeers from both the region and Spain having a huge Latin audience.
 Artists include José José, Roberto Carlos, Juan Gabriel, and Julio Iglesias.
-The latter artist would later become the best-selling male Latin artist of all-time.
+The latter artist would later become the best-selling male Latin artist of all time.

 Regional Mexican

 Mariachi music in 1970s, while still popular in the Regional Mexican music field, was named "the last great decade for mariachi music" according to the Los Angeles Times critic Augustin Gurza.
 The Mexican farmworkers movement since the 1960s led to the popularity corridos which dealt with their impoverished lives.
 Most notably, norteño group Los Tigres del Norte emerged having performed songs that deal with social commentary.
 Another emerging genre in the Regional Mexican field was Tejano.
 Rigo Tovar modernized the Mexican style of cumbia by combining it with rock including utilizing an electric guitar and a synthesizer.